yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 You can check the source code for this sample over [here](https://github.com/yavuztas/java-solid-principles/blob/master/src/main/java/dev/yavuztas/samples/solid/ocp/ModificationManager.java){:target="blank"}.

 #### How the OCP can be used in Java?
 One of the best practices is **programming to interface** when it comes to applying OCP into java.
-Programming to interface means to prefer using interfaces instead of concrete types unless you do not specifically need to.
+Programming to interface means to prefer using interfaces instead of concrete types unless you specifically need to.

 Interfaces are the contracts to expose the behavior type of our program to the outer world.
-With the help of well-defined interfaces, you always have a chance to create new implementations and easily extend your project without affecting the world outside, which technically means adding an extension.
-Hence we can say that interfaces really play nice with the OCP.
+With the help of well-defined interfaces, you always have a chance to create new implementations and easily extend your project without affecting the world outside.
+This technically means adding an extension.

+Hence, we can say that interfaces really play nice with the OCP.

-A simple example to show an advantage of using interfaces over concrete types:
+A simple example to show an advantage of **using interfaces over concrete types:**

 >CoffeeMachine.java
 {:.filename}